 Information about Glibenclamide

 Glibenclamide is used in the treatment of type 2 diabetes.
+It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How glibenclamide works